Paycheck Protection Program (PPP) Forgiveness Guidance

 - Forecast the Forgiveness: Once the application is submitted for the loan, we can prepare an estimate of the amount that may be forgiven per the rules laid out in the program using our “Loan Forgiveness Calculator”.
 This forecast will determine if you should expect a shortfall in the eligible spending that will result in a remaining, unforgiven, portion of the loan.
 The results of this forecast will help ensure that the unforgiven amounts are identified ahead of time and potentially allow you to adjust eligible spending to maximize the forgiveness amount.
-This process will also provide an 8-week budget to compare against actual spending during the covered period to assist in optimizing forgiveness.
+This process will also provide an 8-week or 24-week budget to compare against actual spending during the covered period to assist in optimizing forgiveness.

-- Forgiveness Calculations: Upon completion of the 8-week Eligible Expense covered period we can assist in preparing all necessary calculations and supporting analysis to be used completing the forgiveness claim.
+- Forgiveness Calculations: Upon completion of the 8-week or 24-week Eligible Expense covered period we can assist in preparing all necessary calculations and supporting analysis to be used completing the forgiveness claim.
 In preparing this analysis we will compare actual spending against the plan and identify any shortfalls or additional spending that was not originally expected so we can reconcile the actual forgiveness claim to the expected amounts.

-- Forgiveness Documentation / Receipts: In order to apply for forgiveness, there will be required documentation and records to support the Eligible Expenses claimed over the 8-week period.
+- Forgiveness Documentation / Receipts: In order to apply for forgiveness, there will be required documentation and records to support the Eligible Expenses claimed over the 8-week or 24-week period.
 We can create a shared portal to store this information as it becomes available so that we can match up documents at the end of the Covered Period.